openshift/openshift-origin-design/designs/developer/4.8/quickstarts-quick-add/index.md

 # Quick Starts from the Quick Add menu

 ## General search

 ![Quick Starts from the quick add menu](img/1-quickstarts-quick-add-menu.png)

- If the user searches by a specific term and there are quick starts available for that term, the Quick Start appears as an option.
-Quick Starts now appear along side the Developer Catalog items if it matches the search term.
+ If the user searches by a specific term and there are quick starts available for that term, the quick start appears as an option.
+Quick starts now appear along side the Developer Catalog items if it matches the search term.

 ![Start Quick Start](img/2-start-quickstart-from-menu.png)